 When it comes to denim, Amsterdam is the place to be

-Amsterdam has been a design & development mecca for a variety of denim brands for years and can now claim one of the highest densities of denim companies in the world.
-Not only did Dutch brands like G-Star RAW, Scotch & Soda, KOI and Denham the Jeanmaker start their denim empire here, internationally acclaimed labels like Calvin Klein have also recognised Amsterdam’s pivotal position in the denim sector, by opting to open a European Headquarters in the Dutch capital.
-They will be joining Tommy Hilfiger Denim and Pepe Jeans, the denim veterans that have long been present in the region.
+For years, the city has been a design and development mecca for fashion brands and it also has one of the highest densities of denim companies in the world.
+Not only did Dutch brands like G-Star RAW, KOI and Denham the Jeanmaker start here, internationally acclaimed labels like Calvin Klein have recognised Amsterdam’s pivotal position in the denim sector and set up their European headquarters in the Dutch capital.

-The Denim Headquarters operate as a campus for denim craftsmanship, enterprise and sustainable innovation, housed in De Hallen, the former tram-works on Amsterdam’s Kinkerstraat.
-It consists of six independent but collaborating parts, including a workshop training centre, a denim archive, a clean laundry expertise lab and an embassy for the international denim community.
+Denim City serves as a campus for craftsmanship, enterprise and sustainable innovation and is found in De Hallen, the former tram-works on Amsterdam’s Kinkerstraat.
+It consists of six independent but collaborating parts, including a workshop training centre, a denim archive, a research lab and an embassy for the international denim community.

 Bringing innovators, experts and students together

 Veenhoff believes Denim City is creating valuable opportunities for the denim industry.
 “This campus is attracting innovators, experts, eager students and many others.
 It’s an incredibly inspiring place for anyone who’s affiliated with denim in any way.”

 Additionally, Denim City provides the fashion industry with some serious benefits.
 “Brands and denim mills that are considering a move to Amsterdam will have an incredible talent pool at their disposal.
 From design and development to merchandise and social media, all the know-how is already here.”